-If one or more scnearios are excluded, an appropriate explanations and documentation to support the exclusion of such scenario shall be provided.
+If one or more scenarios are excluded, an appropriate explanation and documentation to support the exclusion of such scenario shall be provided.

-2. Identify the economically most attractive baseline scenario alternative.
+2. Identify the economically most attractive baseline scenario alternative

 The economically most attractive baseline scenario alternative is identified using investment analysis.
-The levelized cost of electricity production in \$/kWh should be used as financial indicator for investment analysis.
-Calculate the suitable financial indicator for all alternatives remaining after step 1.
-Include all relevant costs (including, for example, the investment cost, fuel costs and operation and maintenance costs), and revenues (including subsidies/fiscal incentives3, ODA, etc. where applicable), and, as appropriate, non-market cost and benefits in the case of public investors.
+Calculate a suitable financial indicator for all alternatives remaining after Step 1.
+Include all relevant costs (including, for example, the investment cost, fuel costs and operation and maintenance costs), and revenues (including subsidies/fiscal incentives, ODA, etc. where applicable), and, as appropriate, non-market costs and benefits in the case of public investors.

 The investment analysis should be presented in a transparent manner and all the relevant assumptions should be provided in the CDM-PDD, so that a reader can reproduce the analysis and obtain the same results.
 Critical techno-economic parameters and assumptions (such as capital costs, fuel price projections, lifetimes, the load factor of the power plant and discount rate or cost of capital) should be clearly presented.
 Justify and/or cite assumptions in a manner that can be validated by the DOE.
 In calculating the financial indicator, the risks of the alternatives can be included through the cash flow pattern, subject to project-specific expectations and assumptions (e.g. insurance premiums can be used in the calculation to reflect specific risk equivalents).
 Where assumptions, input data, and data sources for the investment analysis differ across the project activity and its alternatives, differences should be well substantiated.
 The CDM-PDD submitted for validation shall present a clear comparison of the financial indicator for all scenario alternatives.
-The baseline scenario alternative that has the best indicator (e.g. highest IRR) can be pre-selected as the most plausible baseline scenario; then a sensitivity analysis shall be performed for all alternatives.
+The baseline scenario alternative that has the best indicator can be pre-selected as the most plausible baseline scenario; then a sensitivity analysis shall be performed for all alternatives.
+The range of the sensitivity analysis should cover, in a realistic way, the possible variations of all key parameters that are related to the analysis and that could change over the crediting period.

-&lt;sup>3 Note the guidance by EB22 on national and/or sectoral policies and regulations.
+3 Note the guidance by EB22 on national and/or sectoral policies and regulations.